musaubrian/musaubrian.github.io/content/about.md

 Hey,

-I'm Ernest, a software engineer interested in a range of topics not limited to CLIs, developer tools and backend.
+I'm Ernest, a software engineer interested in a range of topics not limited to CLIs, developer tools and or backend.
-I enjoy tinkering around, seeing how things work underneath (~*this is a recurring theme*) and then try to re-implemenet them
+I enjoy tinkering around, seeing how things work underneath (~*this is a recurring theme*) and then try to re-implement them.

 I truly believe that software engineering is an *art*, and people should enjoy it.